rust-lang/rust-wiki-backup/Home.md

 Is this your first time?
 Then perhaps you would like a peek at the [[Docs|Docs]].

-Want to go deeper and compile and Build Rust? [[Compile for Linux, OSX, Windows and others|Note getting started developing Rust]]
+Want to go deeper and compile and Build Rust? [[Compile for Linux, OSX, Windows and others|Note getting started developing Rust]].

 Want to contribute? [[We love that|Note guide for new contributors]].